lazylinuxos/.github/profile/README.md

 ![LazyLinux Logo](https://raw.githubusercontent.com/lazylinuxos/lazylinuxos.github.io/refs/heads/main/assets/img/lazylinux.png)

-LazyLinux is a pre-configured Linux distribution based on [Void Linux](https://voidlinux.org/) with the XFCE desktop environment and kernel version **6.13.2**.
+LazyLinux is a pre-configured Linux distribution based on [Void Linux](https://voidlinux.org/) with the XFCE desktop environment and **latest** kernel version.
 It is designed to provide a stable and user-friendly experience, with a vast selection of preinstalled software for various purposes.

 ## Preinstalled Software